TRT World - After France exit, Sahel states unite to tackle terror. Will it work?

 Nevertheless, the purported Ukraine-Russia influence in the Sahel has laid bare a new reality for the region.

-“I think beyond all this problem between ECOWAS and AES, we can see also the risk of our region to…become more and more the new playground within this new big game between powers which are competing in our soil,” Sambe says.
+“I think beyond all this problem between ECOWAS and West, we can see also the risk of our region to…become more and more the new playground within this new big game between powers which are competing in our soil,” Sambe said.

 Faced with such challenges, the AES has prioritised internal cooperation.